 Thinly slice asparagus on an angle and blanch for 30 seconds in boiling water, then plunge into ice cold water to cool.
 Add drained asparagus to the pasta, along with the pimientos and chickpeas.

-Pour over the pancetta vinaigrette and toss well to combine.
+Pour over the prosciutto vinaigrette and toss well to combine.
 Adjust seasoning, to taste.
 Serve scattered with fresh basil.

 Recipe by Julie Le Clerc